aldenbro/dhall-tutorial/dhall-scenario/step4/text.md

 See, that was pretty easy!

 ## Migrating to CSV
-But what if we add another tool that wants the configuration in a CSV-format?
+But what if we add another tool that wants data in a CSV-format?
 Now, `dhall-to-csv` exists.
 However, what if we didn't have it?
 (We haven't downloaded it for you) We want to let you write your own CSV formatter, to demonstrate the programming aspect of Dhall.